 Rugby was always going to play a part of life for Danielle Waterman, known as 'Nolli', with her father, Jim, having appeared in more than 450 games for Bath Rugby.

 Both of Danielle's brothers play the game and she’s also a World Cup winner, having scored a try in the 2014 final against Canada.

-In fact, Nolli has played in four World Cups and is England’s longest-serving current player, while she also represented Team GB in sevens at the Rio Olympic Games.
+In fact, Danielle has played in four World Cups while she also represented Team GB in sevens at the 2016 Rio Olympic Games.

-Taunton-born, she has spent time at Worcester and Bristol but joined Wasps Ladies for the start of the inaugural Tyrrells Premier 15s season.
-She was Head of AASE Academy at Hartpury College before being contracted to England Rugby.
+Taunton-born, Danielle has spent time at Worcester and Bristol but joined Wasps for the start of the inaugural Tyrrells Premier 15s season in 2017.

 She was head of AASE academy at Hartpury College before being contracted to England Rugby, and is an ambassador for Rugby for Heroes.

 2003 I(R) 2004 C(R), C(R) 2005 SA(R), Sam(R), NZ(1R,2) 2006 W(R), Sp(R), S, F, I RWC - SA(R), F, NZ 2007 S, It, I, F, W, USA 2008 W, It, F, S(R), I, USA, USA(R), C, C, I 2009 USA(R), F, SA(R), C RWC - I, Kaz(R), USA, A, NZ 2011 W, It, F, S(R), I(R), USA, SA(R), C, NZ 2012 Sp, It, F, F, NZ 2014 It RWC - Sam, Sp, C, I, C 2016 F, I, NZ, C 2017 F, W, S, I, C, NZ, C, C, C RWC - S, I, USA, F 2018 It, W, S, F, I